Materials-Consortia/schemas/releases/v1.2.0/v1.2/units/si/1983/temporary/barn.md

 - The International System of Units (SI), 8th ed.
 (2006) categorizes the unit as "Other non-SI units currently accepted for use with the International System."
 - The International System of Units (SI), 9th ed.
 (2019) categorizes the unit as "Other non-SI units."

-The are was implicitly redefined via the redefinition of the metre at the 17th CGPM meeting (1983), resolution 1.
+The are unit was implicitly redefined via the redefinition of the metre at the 17th CGPM meeting (1983), resolution 1.

 **Resources:**